Onkar-Mane-3333/Wanderlust/README.md

 How to Run
 1. git clone https://github.com/Onkar-Mane-3333/Wanderlust
 2. cd Wanderlust
-3. npm install
+3. npm install(Installs all required packages for your project.Reads them from package.json)
-4. npm start
+4. npm start(Runs the command defined under "start" in package.json)
 5. Open http://localhost:8080/Listings in your browser

 Note: